-If you are facing divorce in South Carolina, you know family court may be unlike anything you have ever experienced before.
-Divorce is an emotional experience which jeopardizes your financial future, and likely involves serious issues, including child custody arrangements and evaluating the worth of your family business.
-The best thing you can do is to call today for a consultation in Columbia S.C.
+The Strom Law firm represents high net worth divorce clients.
+Divorce is an emotional experience which jeopardizes your financial future, and likely involves serious issues, including alimony, property division, child custody arrangements and evaluating the worth of your family business.
+If you are considering a divorce or separation call or email today for a consultation in Columbia S.C.
 We have the family court legal knowledge and experience you’re looking for.

-Actions to Take Before Your First Meeting With A Family Court Divorce Lawyer
+Actions to Take Before Your First Meeting With A Columbia Family Court Divorce Lawyer

 Being prepared in your initial meeting with your divorce attorney can go a long way towards making sure that your family law attorney has all of the information necessary to get started on your case.
 You should begin collecting all of your important legal documents, so that they will be readily available.